 Fine dining in Dubai: Netsu at the Mandarin Oriental Jumeira

 Ordinarily, it would be hard for me to afford to eat at any of Dubai’s top restaurants (when you come from a country where you pay 50% tax to one where people pay zero tax, you’re at a significant fiscal disadvantage).
-But somehow, via a lucky friend-of-a-friend situation, I got an invitation to the soft launch of Netsu – the newly opened Japanese restaurant at Dubai’s Mandarin Oriental Hotel.
+But somehow, via a lucky friend-of-a-friend situation, I got an invitation to Netsu – the recently opened Japanese restaurant at Dubai’s Mandarin Oriental Hotel.
 And I wasn’t paying.
 This was fortunate given Dubai’s propensity to add gold leaf to anything and everything – but all that bling didn’t distract Netsu’s diners from what transpired to be an outstanding meal.

 We started with simple tempura squid and sweet & sour chicken – and while those might sound like something you’d order from your local takeaway, these were some next-level flavours.
 Netsu’s USP is its warayaki cooking method, which essentially means barbecuing over hay for a quick, intense blast of sweet smoke.
 And while the chefs certainly cook the more obvious things like steak and tuna in this way, they also came out with some creative additions like grilled corn with a sweet, creamy sauce that paired perfectly with the charred flesh of the corn.